 Nickel 28 is a base metals company offering direct exposure to nickel and cobalt, both being critical elements of electric vehicles and energy storage systems.
 Nickel 28 currently holds an 8.56% joint-venture interest in the producing, long-life and world-class Ramu Nickel-Cobalt Operation ("Ramu" or the "Ramu Nickel Mine") located in Papua New Guinea ("PNG") which provides Nickel 28 with significant attributable nickel and cobalt production.
-In addition, Nickel 28 manages a portfolio of ten nickel and cobalt royalties in Canada, Australia, and PNG on seven exploration stage, one pre-feasibility stage, and two advanced / development stage projects.
+In addition, Nickel 28 manages a portfolio of ten nickel and cobalt royalties in Canada, Australia, and PNG in eight exploration stage and two development stage projects.
 These royalties include a 1.75% net smelter return ("NSR") royalty in the fully permitted Dumont nickel project in Quebec and a 2.0% NSR royalty in the Turnagain nickel project in British Columbia.
-Nickel 28 intends to invest in a battery metals-focused portfolio of streams, royalties and direct interests in mineral properties containing battery metals.